Preetdudhat03/credit/README.md

 - **Dynamic Dashboards**: Try logging in with different roles to see tailored UIs.
 - **AI Explanation**: View the SHAP panel in the Loan Officer view for AI transparency.
 - **Risk Analytics**: Check the Risk Manager view for interactive charts.
+- **System Control**: Explore the Admin panel for infrastructure health metrics.